aeonSolutions/OpenScience-Dataverse-API-C-library/README.md

-# OpenScience Dataverse API C library
+# Open Science Dataverse API C library
 This is a C library for the Dataverse API